willnx/vlab_docs/docs/source/components/connect/connect.rst

 `SCP <https://en.wikipedia.org/wiki/Secure_copy>`_
   * `WinSCP <https://winscp.net/eng/index.php>`_

 Not all components support all protocols.
-Part of the vLab connect automation manages this aspect for you as well.
+Part of the vLab Connect automation manages this aspect for you as well.